osg-htc/docs/docs/data/external-oasis-repos.md

 Replacing an Existing OASIS Repository Server
 ---------------------------------------

-There are two recommended ways to replace the server for an existing opensciencegrid.org or osgstorage.org repository, one without GOC intervention and one with:
+There are two recommended ways to replace the server for an existing ``*.opensciencegrid.org`` or ``*.osgstorage.org`` repository, one without GOC intervention and one with:

 1. In order to do it without GOC intervention, plan on reusing the original fully qualified domain name for the server that is registered with the GOC.
-   If you are recreating the repository on the same machine, use ``cvmfs_server rmfs -p %RED%example.opensciencegrid.org%ENDCOLOR%`` to remove the repository while preserving the data and keys.
+   If you are recreating the repository on the same machine, use ``cvmfs_server rmfs -p example.opensciencegrid.org`` to remove the repository configuration while preserving the data and keys.
    Otherwise copy the keys from /etc/cvmfs/keys/%RED%example.opensciencegrid.org%ENDCOLOR%.* and the data from /srv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR% from the old server to the new, making sure that no publish operations happen on the old server while you copy the data.
    Then use ``cvmfs_server import`` instead of ``cvmfs_server mkfs`` in the above instructions for creating the repository, which reuses old data and keys.
    If you run an old and a new machine in parallel for a while, make sure that when you put the new machine into production that it has had at least as many publishes as the old machine, because the revision number is not allowed to decrease.